nbicocchi/learn-microservices/modules/communication-sync/slides/2 - Sync communication.md

 - **Complexity in Query Optimization**: While GraphQL gives clients flexibility, it also puts more responsibility on the server to optimize the queries.
 If not properly managed, complex or deeply nested queries can lead to performance bottlenecks on the server side.
 - **Caching Challenges**: Caching in GraphQL is more complex than REST, as queries can be dynamic and granular.
 REST APIs can leverage HTTP-based caching more easily (based on endpoints), while GraphQL requires more sophisticated caching strategies.
 - **Schemas Overhead**: The overhead of managing schemas and resolvers might not justify the benefits in all use cases.

+## Protocols in the Edge-Cloud Continuum

+* **REST (JSON/HTTP)**

+    * Simple and widely supported
+    * Ideal for cloud-facing APIs and interoperability
+    * Higher latency and larger payloads limit suitability for edge or real-time

+* **GraphQL**

+    * Flexible queries allow fetching exactly needed data
+    * Reduces over-fetching in cloud-aggregated services
+    * JSON parsing and query processing can introduce latency at the edge

+* **gRPC (Protobuf)**

+    * Compact binary messages and streaming support
+    * Low-latency, high-throughput communication across cloud and edge
+    * Excellent for IoT, real-time pipelines, and edge-device microservices

+## Resources